Rees1993/guestwise-tech-assessment-react/README.md

 - We're not looking for a perfect solution, or lots of UI creativity, but we want to see how you approach the problem and your thought process.

 Good luck, and happy coding!

+## Summary and Next Steps

+### Summary of changes

+Restaurant List and Details are being fetched from the server - implemented using Tanstack Query.
+The List takes in a searchValue, which is debounced to prevent an overload of requests.
+It is also possible to sort by Ascending and Descending.
+The sort function also handles numbers in the string, so Restaurant 3 will appear before Restaurant 10.

+BookTable implements Zod and React Hook Form for client-side validation of the form.
+It implements custom date and time validation to ensure it is in the future and an hour ahead per requirements.

+### Next Steps

+There a few scattered TODOs throughout the codebase.
+These relate to either error/loading states and improve any existing functionality for a better UX.
+It also includes the question about moving types to a dedicated file.

+Implementing useOptimistic, or some form of optimistic UI, would be benefical for UX and will make the application feel smoother, espeically for slower devices.
+Tanstack Query allows for automatic and manual retries of mutations in case these failed.

+Sorting functionality currently utilises the name, in ascending or descending order, but rating should also be implemented.
+This would probably be implemented by reducing the current button and use icons, and Aria Labels for accessibility.

+Additionally, the current functionality is only client-side so upon refresh, state is lost.
+Next steps would be to look at hoisting state up tot the URL and using that as a source of truth - potentually implementing a library like react-router to allow this.

+Implementing Unit, E2E, and Integration Tests would be important at some point.
+A specific scenario would be mocking external API calls to make sure they are returning data as expected, and mutations are inserting/updating correctly.
+This would also allow for higher confidence in refactors as can test existing functionality isn't broken.

+Once functionality is completed. a review of the UI would be neede to ensure it is more responsive, it adheres to accessibility and implemented better UX, such as feedback when submitting a form.